ssachse/sht21/README.md

 A modul to read data from SHT21 temperature and humidity sensor on an embedded system.

+Thank you to the team of https://github.com/nerves-project to make it possible to use elixir on embedded systems.

 ## Features
 * Access to a SHT21 sensor that is connected via i2c
 * GenServer based